rieckpil/progmot/content/post/writing-a-book-remotely.md

 - What is an acceptable number of links on a book page?
 - etc.

-During our early manuscript reviews we did not cover and align those rules in detail.
-Only during the final proofreading session we encountered that there's a mix and it's not consistent throughout the book.
+During our early manuscript reviews, we did not cover and align those rules in detail.
+Only during the final proofreading session did we encountered the issue of mixing, and this means it is not consistent throughout the book.

-As a result, we now have some basic standards on when and how to highlight sections or single words.
+As a result, we now have some basic standards on when and how to highlight sections, or single words.

 If you're starting from scratch, take some time with your authors to define clear definitions and create a one-pager for your typesetting rules.